Xcraft-Inc/xcraft-core-goblin/README.md

 };
 ```

-You must now implement the quest in `widgets/treasure/service.js`
+You must now implement the quest in `./widgets/treasure/service.js`.

 ## Part 2: quest implementation with goblin

-Create a file in a `/widgets/treasure/` subfolder named `service.js`.
+Create a file in a `./widgets/treasure/` subfolder named `service.js`.

-Extract the namespace and require the Goblin:
+Extract the namespace and `require` the Goblin:

 ```js
 'use strict';